Archaeologists discover salt workers’ residences at underwater Maya site

-Category: Climate Hits: 4Maya archaeologists have excavated salt kitchens where brine was boiled in clay pots over fires in pole and thatch buildings preserved in oxygen-free sediment below the sea floor in Belize.
+Category: Climate Hits: 5Maya archaeologists have excavated salt kitchens where brine was boiled in clay pots over fires in pole and thatch buildings preserved in oxygen-free sediment below the sea floor in Belize.
 But where these salt workers lived has been elusive, leaving possible interpretations of daily or seasonal workers from the coast or even inland.
 This gap left nagging questions about the organization of production and distribution.

 Read more https://www.sciencedaily.com/releases/2021/11/211119171224.htm